 The Cert III in Individual Support (Disability) is Australia’s latest disability training course.
-It is ideal for those who want to develop their career in the disability care industry by gaining the latest nationally accredited qualification for care givers and support workers.
+It is ideal for those who want to develop their career in the disability care industry by gaining the latest nationally accredited qualification for caregivers and support workers.

 This course includes training that will prepare you to perform disability care work, including complying with the safety procedures required for direct care work.
 It supersedes the CHC30408 Certificate III in Disability.

 The Certificate III in Individual Support online course will prepare you for a rewarding career in the disability, community, or residential care industry.
-As part of this disability care course you will develop tools to help you become a great disability carer, such as how to support people living with a disability through community participation and creating an empowering environment.

 In the Disability specialisation of the CHC33015, your additional focus will be on how to help in developing the skills of your clients, encourage community participation and inclusion, and empower those with disabilities.

-- ✔ Care Service Employee/Worker
+- ✔ Care Assistant or Service Employee/Worker

-- ✔ Community Care Worker
+- ✔ Community Care/House/Support Worker

 - ✔ In-Home Respite Worker

-- ✔ Nursing or Home Care Assistant
+- ✔ Nursing Assistant

 - ✔ Personal Care Giver/Worker